preset-io/promptimize/README.md

     # making sure zappa is in the list of top 50 guitar players!
-    SimplePrompt("who are the top 50 best guitar players of all time?", lambda x: "zappa" in x.lower()), ]
+    SimplePrompt("who are the top 50 best guitar players of all time?", lambda x: "zappa" in x.lower()),

+    SimplePrompt("who is Maxime Beauchemin?", lambda x: 0.5 if "superset in x.lower()" else 0 +  0.5 if "airflow in x.lower()")
+]

-# deriving TemplatedPrompt to do some sql stuff
+# deriving TemplatedPrompt to get GPT to generate some SQL
 class SqlPrompt(TemplatedPrompt):
     template_defaults = {"dialect": "Postgres"}
     prompt_template = """\